dataviz-gc/intro-dataviz-summer18/assignments/week2.md

 ### Premise

-For this project, you will collect data about yourself.

-While the aim of this first project is to get you comfortable using data to address a research question, we encourage you to be creative and exploratory.
+For this project, you will collect data about yourself and then create a visualization from that data.
+You will select one component of your life (digital, analogue, etc.) to quantify.
+You could make a completely new dataset over the course of a day or curate a new one from your digital (or analogue) footprint.
+Since this project is heavier on the data side, and you will be engaging in data creation, it will force you to grapple with messy or incomplete datasets.
+On the other hand, your dataset is poised to have significant personal context and qualitative value.
+In the past 10 years (basically since the advent of "wearables"), this type of quantified self has gained prominence.
+This project is designed to speak to that movement while giving you the opportunity to get creative with what aspect of your "self" to quantify, and how to visualize it.

 ### Part I: Project Proposal
 (15%)